Dominic C. Belley

 - Filtrum, 2011 QCCS 1570.
 Quebec Superior Court - rectification.
 First judgment under s 458 of the Quebec Business Corporations Act.
 “There is a bright future for Section 458”- La Compagnie au Québec

 - Groupe Jean Coutu, 2012 QCCS 6917.
 Quebec Superior Court - rectification.
-Correction of a series of transactions in order to avoid inclusion of foreign accrual property income (FAPI)
+Correcting a series of transactions to avoid inclusion of foreign accrual property income (FAPI)

 - KPMG, 2013 QCCQ 7932.
 Court of Québec - mandatory requirement.
 Successful contestation of a mandatory requirement to disclose the identity of unnamed clients.
 Wide application to the Quebec Revenue Agency of the obligation to give full and frank disclosure on ex parte applications